-Original system Target hardware BIOS BIOS UEFI UEFI Disk: MBR Disk: GPT Disk: MBR Disk: GPT BIOS OS: convertible BIOS The target machine must support BIOS.
+Original system Target hardware , BIOS BIOS UEFI UEFI Disk: MBR Disk: GPT Disk: MBR Disk: GPT BIOS OS: convertible The target machine must support BIOS.
 Additional steps 1.
-Before recovery turn off the UEF mode in BIOS system to an MBR disk or to an uninitialized.
-2. Perform the The convertible OS will be automatically converted to support UEFI booting.
-OS: non-convertible disk. disk. recovery under the bootable media. or After recovery, turn off the UEFI mode in BIOS.
-Recover the operating system to an MBR disk or to an uninitialized disk.
+Before recovery turn off the UEF mode in BIOS The convertible OS will be automatically converted to support UEFI booting.
+BIOS OS: non- convertible system to an MBR disk or to an uninitialized disk.
+Perform the recovery under the bootable media. or After recovery, turn off the UEFI mode in BIOS.
+Solution Recover the operating system to an MBR disk or to an uninitialized disk.
 UEFI OS: convertible The convertible OS will be automatically converted to support BIOS booting.
 The target machine must support UEFI.
 Additional steps 1.
 Before recovery, turn on the UEFI mode in BIOS.
-Solution UEFI OS: non- convertible Solution Recover the operating system to a GPT disk or to an uninitialized disk.
-2. Perform the recovery under the bootable media. or After recovery, turn on the UEFI mode in BIOS.
+Solution Possiver the operating UEFI OS: non- convertible Solution Recover the operating system to a GPT disk or to an uninitialized disk.
+Perform the recovery under the bootable media. or After recovery, turn on the UEFI mode in BIOS.
 Recover the operating system to a GPT disk or to an uninitialized disk.